wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

           1. Value is searched and replaced by a property value, outside the property scripted.
           2. Parsing abruptly stops if this abstract property specified is not found.
           3. Macro format specifications, have been aforementioned in this document.
 However, make sure that your macro a constant also including the *$* signifier if desired.
+       - LIB      - Loads dynamically an external Perl package via either path or as a standard module.
+This is ghosting normal 'use' and 'require' statements.
+       - DO       - Performs a controlled out scope evaluation of an embedded Perl script or execution of a shell system command.
+This requires the DO_ENABLED constance to be set for the parser.
+Otherwise, is not enabled by default.

 ## Database and SQL Instruction Formatting